Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 If you have any doubts about your right to go back to your home country, it’s a good idea to get in touch with a legal expert.

-Please also note that if you held the refugee status and you get the Italian citizenship, you could potentially travel to your home country.
+Please also note that if you hold the refugee status and you acquire Italian citizenship, you could potentially travel to your home country.
 No reference to your previous refugee status will be written on your new Italian passport.
 However, please consider the risks you would face in your home country before making this important decision!

-If you have any other questions, you can always message us on Facebook.
+If you have any other questions, you can always message us on Facebook or WhatsApp.